 What are the parts of a cover letter?

 All job seekers should understand that a cover letter is comprised of several parts, including:

 - A strong closing;

 What to include in each one?
-When writing all of its basic parts, don’t copy facts or statements from your resume to get the job you want.
+When writing all of its basic parts, don’t copy facts or statements from your resume to get any of the jobs you want.

-The first section should include your contact data, like your address, full name, phone number, email, etc. Feel free to include online professional profiles.
+The oppening section should include your personal contact data, like your address, full name, phone number, email, etc. Feel free to include online professional profiles.
 Choose a proper style and go with something simple and official.
-Keep this part of your cover letter professional, especially when it comes to your email address because it should reflect your professional identity.
+Keep this part of your cover letter professional, especially when it comes to your email address because it should be written to reflect your professional identity.

 Although it’s not necessary to use the landed addresses of potential employers to send your cover letter by email, you need to get a proper name to address it.
 Avoid generic words, like “Dear sir”.
 They will only make it seem like you don’t want to make an effort to find out more about a given vacancy.
 What is the best way to learn contact names?
 Call the front office of your chosen company or review its official website or use effective solutions if you can’t find any contact person.

 Its main purpose is to let employers or hiring managers learn the following: